This article explains the steps involved while using the SharePoint Online Migration API and the factors that influence migration speed at each phase.

 Some tools already do the splitting of the packages in a smart way and others leave it up to you to do the smart splitting of the jobs.
 It is important to look at the whole process and make sure to always address the bottleneck first.
 In some cases, the bottleneck will be their internet speed or the manual labor involved into preparing the content.

 There will still be a limit to how many jobs can be run against the same site collection.
 This is why it is very important to run parallel jobs against different site collections as much as possible.
 You should make sure to have pre partitioned your site collections so that your content is evenly spread out.

 Microsoft Consultant Services has already completed migrations for customers coming from SharePoint on premise to SharePoint Online using the new migration API.
 For one Customer here was the duration of things.
 The scanning phase took 2 weeks per sources going into SPO.
 Then on top of this they add another 3 weeks for enablement and remediation.
 Basically, a good job at Analysing the sources and cleaning up should take more than a month.

 An observed speed when coming from on premise to the cloud was about 500GB per week.
 This include the content move but also things like fixing issues as they occur or others kind of remediation.
 Overall the movement of the content accounts for a very small portion of the time spent on the migration.

-However, when bringing a file share into SharePoint Online or OneDrive for Business, things tend to go muchfaster since things are less likely to hit Sharepoint specific issues and customizations.
+However, when bringing a file share into SharePoint Online or OneDrive , things tend to go muchfaster since things are less likely to hit Sharepoint specific issues and customizations.
 We have observed tenants bringing 500GB. file share in a normal work day without even calling support for more parallel jobs.

 CSOM and Throttling